yassinebk/Merkia/README.md

-# Welcome to MERKIA , my first full designed website
+# Welcome to MERKIA , my first fully designed website

 ## This project was aimed to put in test my design skills as my coding one , everything was done from scratch .